 How can data mining and machine learning be used in business?

 There are a range of ways that your data can be analysed to provide you with decisions and predictions that will ensure improved performance, whether it’s determining which leads would be most likely to respond to your offer or which customers will likely roll on payments.
-If you’re interested in finding out more about the business applications of machine learning, read our blog or find out more about Genius, our Machine Learning as a Service offering that gives you the power of machine learning without the investment in infrastructure.
+If you’re interested in finding out more about the business applications of machine learning, read our blog or find out more about our Consumer Profiled Leads offering that gives you the power of machine learning without the investment in infrastructure.